-This is the perfect 'curl up on the sofa on a Sunday afternoon' kind of hot drink, and whilst it doesn’t seem like Spring is going to make an appearance any time soon, we are still very much in a cosy hot drink vibe.
+This is the perfect 'curl up on the sofa on a Sunday afternoon' kind of hot drink and perfect for a cosy autumn hot drink vibe.
 As far as I am concerned, mochas are where it's at when it comes to hot drinks.
-It's what I always order in coffee shops, so we have been making our own at home to save on calories and money.
+It's what I always order in coffee shops, so we have been making our own at home to save on money and give them a lighter twist.

 You can change this mocha up every time and make something different.
 We like to swap the cinnamon out for some ground ginger instead, or do a chocolate orange combination with a little squeeze of orange juice and some zest.
 Love a chocolate mint combination?
 Add some peppermint extract in - that's always a Christmas favourite in our house.